SimoneCibrario/starter-hugo-research-group/content/education/hero.md

 # Note.
 An optional note to show underneath the links.
 cta_note:
   label: ''

+design:
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns: '2'
 ---
 CDP curates and supports the Master in Games at ITU University of Copenhagen: